Welcome to Petersburg Fisheries

 equipment.
 Hairnets and beard nets are also provided.

-New employees, who refer qualified candidates, will be compensated for the first four (4) successful referrals (up to $1,000) following completion of their initial employment term.
-Thereafter, as a returning employee, they may receive bonuses for up to ten qualified referrals per calendar year.
+New employees, who refer qualified candidates, will be compensated for the first four (4) successful referrals (up to $2,000) following completion of their initial employment term.

 We also try to show our appreciation for a job-well done!
 In the past we have